Mindfulness Meditation Training Techniques for Beginners

 Mindfulness meditation training techniques

 What does mindfulness for beginners look like?
 An excellent resource that will give you everything you need to get your practice going is Mindworks App.
 When you sign up, there’s a free 14-day introduction that presents all the basics, from posture to breath to what to do with your mind.
 With Mindworks, the journey to mindfulness is presented in clear and accessible modules that only require a few minutes of commitment per day.

 Another great way to familiarize yourself with the nuts and bolts of meditation is to join a local class or group.
 It’s always helpful to have practice buddies you can ask questions of and who will inspire you to keep on with your practice.

-Meanwhile, here are a few pointers or mindfulness for beginners tips:
+Meanwhile, here are a few pointers or meditation tips for beginners:

 - Set aside some time